flyteorg/flyte/rfc/system/5598-deterministic-errors-distributed-training.md

 Error propagation, in Flyte, happens by the pod entrypoint uploading a file called `error.pb` to blob storage which contains (among other things) the error message and the information whether the error is retriable.

 In a distributed training job, all worker pods currently try to create the same `error.pb` file in blob storage - leading to a race condition.
 It is not guaranteed that the root-cause error is the one being reported to the user and used to determine whether the task can be retried.
+In fact, the current behavior typically results in the worst outcome, as the latter errors override the former ones, which is the exact opposite of the desired behavior of identifying the first error as the root cause.

 ## 2 Motivation